 This type of condition descends from the atria which are the two top chambers of your heart.
 Electrical impulses from inside your heart are sent off and tell your heart when to contract and pump blood, but if you have atrial fibrillation, the electrical messages can get mixed up and disorganised which in the end cause an irregular heart rate.

 Some people may not experience any symptoms and irregular heat rates are usually picked up during routine investigations or tests for other conditions.

 This condition affects mainly older adults and can have associated symptoms such as:

-Heart palpitations are the main symptom for atrial fibrillation which can feel quite uncomfortable like pounding or fluttering for a couple of seconds or minutes.
-Your heart may feel like its beating really fast and sometimes atrial fibrillation can make your heart beat way over 100 beats per minute!
+- Heart palpitations are the main symptom for atrial fibrillation which can feel quite uncomfortable like pounding or fluttering for a couple of seconds or minutes.
+Your heart may feel like it is beating really fast and sometimes atrial fibrillation can make your heart beat way over 100 beats per minute.

 Diagnosis and treatment

 - If you are worried or curious of atrial fibrillation you can check your heartbeat yourself.
 We do recommend asking your doctor to check your heartbeat too but here is a quick tutorial on how to check your pulse.

 Sit down for a couple of minutes and do not eat or drink.

 Hold your left arm out with your elbow slightly bent and your palm facing up.